Emerald2013/wp-exact-phrase-search/README.md

 wp-exact-phrase-search
 ======================

-This snippet will search for complete phrase rather than substrings.
+This snippet when placed in functions.php of active theme, will search for complete phrase rather than substrings in wordpress search.